apache/flink/docs/dev/table/common.md

 under the License.
 -->

-The Table API and SQL are integrated API and share many concepts and much of their API.

-**TODO: Extend**
+The Table API and SQL are integrated in a joint API.
+The central concept of this API is a `Table` which serves as input and output of queries.
+This document shows the common structure of programs with Table API and SQL queries, how to register a `Table`, how to query a `Table`, and how to emit a `Table`.

 * This will be replaced by the TOC
 {:toc}